Jumping-Quail/demo-repository/README.md

 - Documentation quality
 - Actionable recommendations

-The analysis is performed using both Mistral AI and OpenAI, allowing for comparative analysis and higher confidence in the results.
+The analysis is performed using Mistral AI, OpenAI, and OpenHands, allowing for comparative analysis and higher confidence in the results.

 ## 📊 Analysis Results